telpuhova/week4-project/readme.md

 * Research design principles for resumes.
 * Learn about applicant tracking systems.
-* Research open source repos you can contribute to and mention on your resume.
+* Research open source repos to contribute to and mention on resume.
+* Research tips and popular topics for interviews.
-* Research and add awesome people to your linkedin network.
+* Research and add people to linkedin network.